H2 sensors

 Overview

-Infineon’s XENSIV™ TCIx sensors provide reliable detection of hydrogen (H2) gas in demanding automotive and industrial applications such as FCEVs, H2 combustion engines, H2 refueling stations, BEVs (battery electric vehicles), ESS (energy storage systems), H2 electrolyzers and stationary fuel cells.
+Infineon's XENSIV™ hydrogen sensors provide reliable hydrogen (H2) gas detection in demanding automotive and industrial applications, including FCEVs, H2 combustion engines, H2 refueling stations, BEVs (battery electric vehicles), ESS (energy storage systems), H2 electrolyzers, and stationary fuel cells.

 Key Features